 While on the surface this picture book shares the story of a family going camping in the woods, Into the Woods is also a book that can help kids be aware of their location in the outside world.
-The author emphasizes all the words like behind, up, in, between, and among) and can be a helpful homeschool or teaching tool.
+The author puts emphasis on prepositions (words like behind, up, in, between, and among) and can be a helpful homeschool or teaching tool.

 It’s a good reminder that even when we’re out in the great outdoors, we are still in close relation to the world around us… and these are comforting thoughts.
 It’s also a good grammar lesson;)